balcortex/100_days_code_web_development/README.md

 ## Day 033 - 2023/10/05

 Today I learned about the flex-wrap property, which controls whether the items can span multiple lines if they don't fit the container.

+## Day 034 - 2023/10/06

+Today I learned the align-content property, which, as the align-items property, controls the items' position on the cross axis.
+Still, this property needs the container to allow wrapping.